Johnny Ace

 John Marshall Alexander Jr. (June 9, 1929 – December 25, 1954), known by the stage name Johnny Ace, was an American rhythm-and-blues singer.
-He had a string of hit singles in the mid 1950s.
-Alexander died of an accidental self-inflicted gunshot wound at the age of 25.
+He had a string of hit singles in the mid-1950s.
+He emerged as a prominent figure in postwar R&B and gained fame with hits such as "My Song", "Cross My Heart", and "Pledging My Love".
+Ace's smooth vocal style and romantic ballads made him a popular artist, particularly on R&B radio stations and jukeboxes.
+At the height of his career, he toured extensively and was regarded as one of the most promising young stars in the genre.